 Victoria Legal Aid Handbook for Lawyers

-Victoria Legal Aid (VLA) may provide a grant of legal assistance to a person for representation in a National Disability Insurance Scheme (NDIS) matter in the Administrative Appeals Tribunal (AAT) where the applicant is either:
+Victoria Legal Aid (VLA) may provide a grant of legal assistance to a person for representation in a National Disability Insurance Scheme (NDIS) matter in the Administrative Appeals Tribunal (AAT) where the person is either:

 • seeking review of NDIA decisions refusing their participation in the NDIS.